-When you're launching a new product labeling line, there are several project-specific factors to consider.
-Maybe you're releasing a new product and you need to double your labeling output.
-Or maybe you've expanded your product offerings and you need need a different style of label altogether.
+When you're launching a new product line, there are several project-specific factors to consider.
+Maybe you're releasing a new product variation and you need to double your labeling output.
+Or maybe you've redesigned your product packaging and you need a different style of label altogether.
 Whatever the case may be, it's important to consider these factors up front.
 Doing so will allow you to gain early alignment in the development of your project and ensure effective cost management, not just during the purchasing process, but throughout the life of the equipment.

-While every project comes with its own unique cost factors, there are several factors that are common with most packaging equipment purchases.
+While every project comes with its own unique cost factors, there are several factors that are common with most labeling equipment purchases.
 These costs can be simplified into three categories - capital costs, operational costs, and maintenance costs.
 In the following pages, you will find a breakdown of the top cost factors to consider in all three categories.
-This information was collected from experts across the Accraply's organization and by following PMMI's industry standard guide for defining TCO.
+This information was collected from experts across Accraply's organization and by following PMMI's industry standard guide for defining TCO.